Skill Editor

 | Category | Editor |

 The Skill Editor lets you modify the name, description, and instruction content of a workspace skill.
 Skills are reusable instruction sets that the agent can load at runtime to gain specialized behavior.
-Use the Skill List widget to browse and create skills; the editor is where you author their content.
+Use the Skill List widget to browse, create, and import skills; the editor is where you author their content.

 Features